Deep neural networks for solving large linear systems arising from high-dimensional problems: Numerical experiments

-The overall setting of implementation is summarized as follows. \begin{itemize} \item {\em Environment.} The method is tested in Python environment.
-PyTorch library with CUDA toolkit is utilized for neural network implementation and GPU-based parallel computing. \item {\em Optimizer and hyper-parameters.} The Algorithm \ref{alg02} using stochastic gradient descent is implemented.
-In each iteration, we randomly select a batch of grid points from $\Gamma$ with uniform distribution and take their indices to form $\mathcal{S}$.
-The learning rates are set to decay from $10^{-3}$ to $10^{-5}$ for all examples. \item {\em Network setting.} FNNs with ReLU activation functions are used in the experiments.
+\begin{itemize} \item {\em Environment.} The method is tested in Python environment.
+PyTorch library (version 1.10.1) with CUDA toolkit (version 11.3) is utilized for NN implementation and GPU-based parallel computing.
+We upload the programs\footnote{The programs can be found in the website: {\tt https://hkumath.hku.hk/$\sim$mng/mng$ \underline{\mbox{ }}$files/dlearn-code.zip}} for readers and researchers to generate experimental results.

+\item {\em Optimizer and hyper-parameters.} The Algorithm \ref{alg01} is implemented.
+In each iteration of Algorithm \ref{alg01}, we randomly select a batch of grid points from $\Gamma$ with uniform distribution and take their indices to form $\mathcal{S}$.
+The learning rates are set to decay from $10^{-3}$ to $10^{-5}$ with linearly decreasing powers; namely, let $\tau_i$ be the learning rate of the $i$-th iteration and $I$ be the maximum number of iterations, then

+We remark that we have also tried Adam optimizer, which can obtain smaller errors, but cost slightly more computational time compared with the standard mini-batch gradient descent.
+Due to the high accuracy of Adam, the results obtained by Adam in comparative tests are not as illustrative as those obtained by mini-batch gradient descent, so we only present the results of the latter. \item {\em Stopping criteria.} We set sufficiently many iterations for each example, which guarantee that the mean of the losses of the last $100$ iterations is less than $0.001\%$ of the initial loss.
+This stopping criteria is rigorous enough by our empirical experiences, from which promising conclusions can be derived. \item {\em Network setting.} FNNs with ReLU activation functions are used in the experiments.
 We implement the method with various depth $L$ and width $M$ to investigate their effects.
-The network parameters are initialized by
+The network parameters are initialized using the default setting of PyTorch library; namely,